dmarchel2004/casino/README.md

-# pythoncasino
+# casino
-🎰 A mini casino of three different games.
+🎰 A mini casino, made by python, of three different games.